Church of the Brethren

 • 2026 ANNUAL CONFERENCE

 The 2026 Church of the Brethren Annual Conference will take place June 28-July 2 in Fort Wayne, Indiana, at the downtown Grand Wayne Convention Center.
 The schedule is altered this year, running from Sunday to Thursday.
 Equipping sessions will be added Sunday afternoon, and Tuesday morning will feature a time of “sparking, serving, and stirring,” as Conference officers anticipate a lighter business agenda.
 The theme is “Imagine!”
 Don Fitzkee will serve as moderator.
 Don recently provided a theme statement at 2026-Annual-Conference-Theme-Statement-updated.pdf.
-We are working at having him visit the district in spring 2026.
+Don will be joining our district for the spring clergy gathering in April.

 The Annual Conference office recently announced that advance registration for delegates will be $350 and for non-delegates $175.
 Onsite registration is $425 and $210, respectively.
 Daily fees are also available for those not attending the full week.
 A virtual registration option will be available for $220.